Guang000/Awesome-Dataset-Distillation/README.md

 + [CAFE: Learning to Condense Dataset by Aligning Features](https://arxiv.org/abs/2203.01531) (Kai Wang et al., CVPR2022)  [:octocat:](https://github.com/kaiwang960112/cafe)
 ```
 @inproceedings{wang2022cafe,
-  title={Cafe: Learning to condense dataset by aligning features},
+  title={CAFE: Learning to Condense Dataset by Aligning Features},
   author={Wang, Kai and Zhao, Bo and Peng, Xiangyu and Zhu, Zheng and Yang, Shuo and Wang, Shuo and Huang, Guan and Bilen, Hakan and Wang, Xinchao and You, Yang},
   booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
   pages={12196--12205},